nus-cs2103-AY2324S1/ip/docs/README.md

 "Beware the barrenness of a busy life."
 ```

-### 🤖 Reading the data
+### 🔏 Reading the data

-After starting the chat bot, L will automatically read previous data saved in  hard disk.
+After starting the chatbot, L will automatically read previous data saved on the hard disk.
 If no such data is found, L
 will start a new session.
-> **_❗️CAUTION:_** If data is changed into invalid format, L will not include those data in the chat session and task list.
+> **_❗CAUTION:_** If data is changed into invalid format, L will not include that data in the task list.

 ### 🔐 Saving the data